RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 [Alayrac et al. 2022](https://arxiv.org/abs/2204.14198) introduce the Flamingo VLM architecture.
 It keeps the vision encoder and LLM parameters frozen but adds perceiver resamplers and gated cross-attention dense blocks.
 Since the LLM parameters are frozen, this method has no effect on the text only performance of the model and we can easily recover the text only LLM by deleting these additional modules.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/flamingo_architecture.png" alt="Flamingo architecture" class="img-fluid mx-auto d-block" width=700 source="https://arxiv.org/abs/2204.14198" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/flamingo_architecture.png" alt="Flamingo architecture" class="img-fluid mx-auto d-block" width=700 source="https://arxiv.org/abs/2204.14198" %}

 The perceiver resampler takes a variable number of input embeddings and outputs a fixed number of output embeddings.
 It is essentially an attention pooler with a feed forward layer that is repeated by num_layers.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/flamingo_perceiver_resampler.png" alt="Flamingo perceiver resampler" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2204.14198" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/flamingo_perceiver_resampler.png" alt="Flamingo perceiver resampler" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2204.14198" %}

 The gated cross attention dense layers are similar to the cross attention layers in encoder-decoder transformers.
 It is gated by layer specific learnable alpha parameters.
 These are initialized to 0, so the added vision modules have no impact at the start of training.
 The tanh activation ensures non-zero gradients for the alpha parameters after initialization.